-Imagine your company’s customer experience as a flipbook.
+Imagine your business’s customer experience as a flipbook.
 Remember flipbooks, a booklet of a series of pictures that changed slightly from one page to the next so that when you thumbed the pages, the pictures appeared to animate.
 If one of those pages were upside down or blank, you’d actually go back to each page and find out if, in fact, one of the pages was defective.
 Of all the pages in the flipbook that were right, you focused on the one that was poor.
-It is no different for a customer interacting with your company.
+It is no different for a customer interacting with your business.
 While most of the interactions with you and your staff were good, it only takes one associate to taint the entire experience.

 So define each touchpoint and remove any potential dissatisfiers.
-As I conducted customer service seminars, I’d ask the audience to “think like the customer” and write down what dissatisfies them.
+As I conducted customer service seminars, I’d ask the audience to “Be the Customer” and write down what dissatisfies them.
 Over the course of the seminars, I collected a long list of customer dissatisfiers.
 They are found on my website at billquiseng.com.
 Download the list and if they could pertain to your company, then find a way to eliminate it.
 If you want to start creating your own list of potential dissatisfiers, then start asking your customers, “Is there any ONE thing we could have done to make your experience more enjoyable?”
 Each one of those answers is a dissatisfier.
 If you ask 100 people you certainly will get a list of potential dissatisfiers for any returning or future customer.

-So the first step in “how to wow” is to define each customer touchpoint.
+QUI TAKEAWAY: The first step in “how to wow” is to define each customer touchpoint.
 Then scrutinize each one to define if there is a potential dissatisfier and remove it.